yabok/yasl/docs/API.rst

 :c:`yastr` should be treated as invalid and should be replaced with the one returned by this function.

-This function may also return :c:`NULL` in case the :c:`realloc()` call failed, in which case the original :c:`yastr` references are still valid and should be used.
+This function may return :c:`NULL` in case the :c:`realloc()` call failed, in which case the original :c:`yastr` references are still valid and should be used.

+If the :c:`t` argument to the :c:`yaslcpylen()` function is a NULL pointer, no operation is performed and the function will return NULL.

 yaslcpy
 ~~~~~~~